Allocation of EPSRC research budget

-Theme Leaders are the senior managers within EPSRC responsible for managing one of the major themes of the EPSRC portfolio.
-The Theme Leader is responsible for holding the Theme budget and for using it to deliver an effective programme of activity to fulfil the Council strategy relevant to that Theme.
-In delivering this programme, Theme Leaders work collaboratively in support of multidisciplinary research and training.
+Heads of Theme are the senior managers within EPSRC responsible for managing one of the major themes of the EPSRC portfolio.
+The Head of Theme is responsible for holding the Theme budget and for using it to deliver an effective programme of activity to fulfil the Council strategy relevant to that Theme.
+In delivering this programme, Heads of Theme work collaboratively in support of multidisciplinary research and training.

-Following the Government funding allocation EPSRC Council will determine the budget allocation for each Theme considering input from Theme Leaders and their Strategic Advisory teams (SATs) or equivalent body.
-Theme Leaders are then responsible for managing their Theme budget as allocated by Council, ensuring that they deliver against the agreed strategy.
+Following the Government funding allocation EPSRC Council will determine the budget allocation for each Theme considering input from Heads of Theme and their Strategic Advisory teams (SATs) or equivalent body.
+Heads of Theme are then responsible for managing their Theme budget as allocated by Council, ensuring that they deliver against the agreed strategy.

-Theme leaders must balance the competing calls on the theme budget, retaining a degree of flexibility to meet new or unanticipated needs as they arise.
-Theme leaders, building on the advice of their SATs and their own understanding of the portfolio, estimate the allocation of funds needed for different activities across the year.
-The Theme Leader is then responsible for managing the budget allocated to commit to new investments within the targets agreed by EPSRC Council.
+Heads of Theme must balance the competing calls on the Theme budget, retaining a degree of flexibility to meet new or unanticipated needs as they arise.
+Heads of Theme, building on the advice of their SATs and their own understanding of the portfolio, estimate the allocation of funds needed for different activities across the year.
+The Head of Theme is then responsible for managing the budget allocated to commit to new investments within the targets agreed by EPSRC Council.
 In order to achieve this, Heads of Theme are required to meet these commitment targets on a quarterly basis.
 Interdisciplinary cross-Research Council Themes led by EPSRC, such as Energy and Digital Economy, engage with their partner Research Councils and others, such as Innovate UK, to help work coherently across disciplines and leverage additional funding.

 Theme Leaders use the knowledge and understanding of their portfolio, including historical and projected demand, to estimate the budget needed.
 The investments across different panels are a function of the quality of the proposals, the level of demand and availability of funds to commit to new grants in that financial quarter.

 - In response to research or policy opportunities, or structural weaknesses, identified by the researchers and / or users of research